'We're moving forward': Community building opening marks new chapter for Malden five years after fire

 The home Jacobs and his late wife, Joy, built in the early 1990s was destroyed in the Babb Road fire.
 While he was among the first residents to have a new home built in Malden after the disaster, he still hopes to replicate what he can on his original lot.

 There is much to be grateful for, Harwood said, despite the many challenges Malden has faced.
 No one died in the fire.
-Twenty-nine homes have been built out of the 67 that were destroyed .
-And the community has only grown stronger through hardship.
+Twenty-nine homes have been built out of the 67 that were destroyed.
+And the community has grown stronger through hardship.

 Chandelle Frick, director of the Pine Creek Community Restoration Long Term Recovery Organization, said she hopes the new community building will springboard Malden into increased economic development.

 The facility also has an outdoor amphitheater, playground and bathrooms with showers accessible from the outside.
-These amenities will assist visitors on the Malden Palouse-to-Cascades Trailhead, which is part of the Great American Rail-Trail that traverses the country, from Washington, D.C., to La Push, WA.
+These amenities will assist visitors on the Malden Palouse-to-Cascades Trailhead, part of the Great American Rail-Trail that traverses the country, from Washington, D.C., to La Push, Washington.

 The library opened in January ahead of the community center’s grand opening.
 Librarian Vanessa Place said the library is a source of stability for children who may not remember life before the fire.